Kengo4D/my-agentic-presentation/README.md

 # Strategic Intelligence Presentation System (Nuxt 4 Optimized)

 A high-fidelity, professional presentation orchestrator built with **Nuxt 4**, **Tailwind CSS**, and **Pinia**.
-This system is specifically engineered to generate "System of Action" slide decks optimized for LinkedIn carousel posts and executive reports.
+This system is specifically engineered to generate "System of Action" slide decks optimized for carousel posts and executive reports.

 ## 🚀 Key Features